Plabick/Papal-Intentions-API/README.md

 # Papal Intentions API
 Get the Holy Father's Intentions for a given month in convenient JSON format.
-Made to gain experience with Insomnia and OpenAPI 3.
+Made to gain experience with NodeJS Express, Insomnia and OpenAPI 3.

+## Running the Server
+Clone this repo and run `index.js`.
+The server runs on port `8080`.

 ## Usage
 ### Documentation Website